danielamar101/motherstream/gstreamer-pipeline.md

 - Once it is up and running create a gstreamer source in OBS.

-- The following gstreamer pipeline will display an stream and will properly handle reconnects:
+- The following gstreamer pipeline will display a stream and will properly handle reconnects:

 rtmpsrc location=rtmp://<address>/app/key ! queue max-size-time=1000000000 max-size-bytes=10485760 max-size-buffers=1000 ! decodebin name=bin
 bin. ! queue max-size-time=1000000000 ! videoconvert ! video/x-raw ! video.sink